-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Eigh th Circuit 32.
+Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Eigl hth Circuit 1 29.
 Ruppert v.
 Principal Life Ins.
 Co., 4:07-CV- 00344-JAJ-TJS (S.D.
 Iowa; case transferred from S.D.
-Ill. on 7/25/07); 11-2554 (8th Cir. appeal 7/12/11) First Amended Complaint filed on May 5, 2008.
-Second Amended Complaint filed on April 27, 1010.
+III. on 7/25/07) First Amended Complaint filed on May 5, 2008.
 Judge John A. Jarvey On March 30, 2009, the defendant filed a motion for judgment on the pleadings as to claims one and two of the plaintiff's complaint (revenue sharing claims), arguing that such claims are no longer viable based upon the Seventh Circuit's holding in Hecker v.
 Deere & Co.
-On November 5, the court granted the defendant's motion for judgment on the pleadings, dismissing the plaintiff's claims that defendant breached its fiduciary duties by failing to disclose or by failing to adequately disclose its negotiation for and acceptance of revenue sharing payments and that defendant violated ERISA's prohibited transaction provisions by using the plan's assets to generate and retain revenue sharing payments.
-Motion for Certify Class filed by Plaintiffs on April 21, 2008.
+The defendant argued that there is no principled basis for distinguishing the plaintiff's claims from those in Hecker and, therefore, that the court should grant judgment in favor of the defendant on such claims.
+A hearing on this motion was held on 6/24/09.
+On November 5, the court granted the defendant's motion for judgment on the pleadings, dismissing the plaintiff's claims Motion for Certify Class filed by Plaintiffs on April 21, 2008.
 On August 27, 2008, the district court denied the plaintiff's motion for class certification, finding that, as the proposed class involved more than 24,000 different plans to which Principal provided services, an intensive, plan-by-plan inquiry would be required in order to evaluate the plaintiff's claims that Principal is an ERISA fiduciary and that it breached its fiduciary duties.
-In particular, the court found that there was substantial variability in the services offered by Principal from one plan to another, and that such variability precluded the plaintiff from satisfying the "commonality" requirements under On February 2, 2010, Principal moved for summary judgment on Claim III of the plaintiff's complaint - that Principal breached its ERISA fiduciary duties by failing to disclose or by failing to adequately disclose that Principal earns interest on monies awaiting transfer to mutual funds and other investment options, commonly known as "float."
-On May 27, 2010, the court granted Principal's summary judgment motion with respect to the plaintiff's "float" claim.
-The court found that, as to float earned pursuant to the 2004 service agreement between the plaintiff's plan and Principal, Principal complied with DOL Field Assistance Bulletin Plaintiffs allege that Defendant is a fiduciary because it (a) offers full service 401(k) retirement plans; (2) has authority to make changes to funds offered to plan participants; (3) has discretion to negotiate for receipt of revenue sharing payments; and (4) provides investment advice.
+In particular, the court found that there was substantial variability in the services offered by Principal from one plan to another, and that such variability precluded the plaintiff from satisfying the "commonality" and "typicality" requirements under Rule 23 of the Federal Not made.
+Significance: Plaintiffs allege that Defendant is a fiduciary because it (a) offers full service 401(k) retirement plans; (2) has authority to make changes to funds offered to plan participants; (3) has discretion to negotiate for receipt of revenue sharing payments; and (4) provides investment advice.
 Plaintiffs claim that Defendant breached its fiduciary duties under ERISA by failing to disclose negotiations for, receipt of, and amount of, revenue sharing payments, and by retaining revenue sharing payments.
 Plaintiffs also claim that Defendant committed a prohibited transaction by using plan assets to generate revenue sharing and retaining revenue sharing payments for its own account.
 In addition, Plaintiffs claim that Defendant breached its fiduciary duties and engaged in prohibited transactions under ERISA by receiving and retaining, and failing to disclose, income earned on plan contributions between the time that such contributions were deposited in Defendant's custodial account and the time that Defendant transferred the plan contributions into the investment options chosen by the plan's participants.
 The district court's November 5 ruling on the defendant's motion for judgment on the pleadings is significant in several respects.
 It follows the Seventh Circuit's ruling in Deere that disclosure of revenue sharing is not required under ERISA.
 It also follows Deere in holding that "plan assets" do not generally include a registered mutual fund's underlying assets.
 In addition, the court departed from the position generally taken by the Department of Labor and other courts that certain ERISA exemptions - § 408(b)(2) and § 408(c)(2) - do not provide relief from ERISA § 406(b)'s prohibitions against fiduciary self-dealing.